Willard Parker

-Willard Parker (born Worster Van Eps; February 5, 1912 – December 4, 1996) was an American film and television actor.
-He was a leading man under contract to Columbia Pictures in the 1940s and starred in the TV series Tales of the Texas Rangers (1955–58).
+Willard Parker (born Worster Van Eps; February 5, 1912 - December 4, 1996) was an American film and television actor.
+He starred in the TV series Tales of the Texas Rangers (1955–1958).

 Biography

 Parker was born in New York City.
-Some sources reports his birth name as Worcester.
+Some sources report his birth name as Worcester.
 He was a meter reader and a tennis pro.
 While working as the latter in Hollywood he was spotted by Zeppo Marx, then working as an agent.
 Marx arranged a screen test and he signed a contract with Warner Bros.
 He changed his name to "Willard Parker".

 Warner Bros

 Parker signed to Warner Bros in the late 1930s.
 He made his debut with an uncredited bit in the Dick Foran Western, The Devil's Saddle Legion (1937).
-He had small parts in That Certain Woman (1937) with Bette Davis; Back in Circulation (1937) with Pat O'Brien; The Radio Murder Mystery (1937) with Ronald Reagan; Alcatraz Island (1937) with John Litel; Over the Goal (1937) with June Travis; The Adventurous Blonde (1937) with Glenda Farrell; Missing Witness (1937) with Litel; and The Invisible Menace (1938) with Boris Karloff.
+He had small parts in That Certain Woman (1937) with Bette Davis; Back in Circulation (1937) with Pat O'Brien; the short subject Love is on the Air (1937) with Ronald Reagan; Alcatraz Island (1937) with John Litel; Over the Goal (1937) with June Travis; The Adventurous Blonde (1937) with Glenda Farrell; Missing Witnesses (1937) with Litel; and The Invisible Menace (1938) with Boris Karloff.

 Parker's first notable film role was in A Slight Case of Murder (1938) with Edward G. Robinson.
 He followed it with Accidents Will Happen (1938) with Reagan, but then left the studio.

 Parker went to Republic Pictures for The Zero Hour (1939).
 At Paramount he had a minor role in The Magnificent Fraud (1939).